A 10-day island-hopping tour of Andros, Syros and Tinos

 You’ll scarcely believe that, within 2hrs from the port of Rafina (just east of Athens), you can be in the Cyclades.
 Then again, Andros isn’t like any other Cycladic island.
 And you’re about to find out why.

 A stroll around Hora

 You’ll find the Venetian, Byzantine and Cycladic elements of other Cyclades islands, but that’s where the similarity ends.
-Located on a narrow peninsula on the east coast, Andros’ main town (or Hora) has been influenced by the riches of shipping over the years, with captain’s houses, a Maritime Museum and a Museum of Contemporary Art (a private collection with more than 300 pieces from Greek and international artists).
-Look for the stone bridge connecting the town to an islet with the remains of a Venetian Castle and, just off the coast, the Lighthouse of Tourlitis.
+Located on a narrow peninsula on the east coast, Andros’ main town (or Hora) has been influenced by the riches of shipping over the years, with captain’s houses, a Maritime Museum and a Museum of Contemporary Art (the private collection of Basil and Elise Goulandris, with more than 300 pieces from Greek and international artists).
+Look for the stone bridge connecting the town to an islet with the remains of a Venetian castle and, just off the coast, the Lighthouse of Tourlitis.

 The nearby beaches

 Time to treat yourself to a swim.
 Just to the north of Hora, Nimporio is protected from the summer winds (Meltemia) that often blow in Andros and is a perfect town beach.
 There’s a rock (known to the locals as Tourlos) that divides the beach into a sandy and pebbly side.
 Or you could walk around 10mins to the golden sand and clear blue water of Piso Gialia.
 You’ll need to negotiate around 120 steps from the road to reach it.